sw24f/jump-start-with-git-alexg121802/learningGit.md

 # Git and GitHub Learning Resources
-### There are alot of helpful Git and Github resources available
+### There are alot of helpful Git and GitHub resources available

-## Using Github
+## Using GitHub
-Become better acquainted with Github through our ["Using Github"](https://docs.github.com/en/get-started/using-github) articles:
+Become better acquainted with GitHub through our ["Using GitHub"](https://docs.github.com/en/get-started/using-github) articles:
-- to review the fundamentals of a Github workflow, see ["Github flow."](https://docs.github.com/en/get-started/using-github/github-flow)
+- to review the fundamentals of a GitHub workflow, see ["GitHub flow."](https://docs.github.com/en/get-started/using-github/github-flow)
 - to learn about the various tools for working with repositories hosted on Github, and how to choose a tool that best suits your needs, see ["Connecting to Github."](https://docs.github.com/en/get-started/using-github/connecting-to-github)
-- To understand the different communication tools on GitHub, such as Github Issues, GitHub Discussions, and pull requests, see ["Communicating on GitHub."](https://docs.github.com/en/get-started/using-github/communicating-on-github)
+- To understand the different communication tools on GitHub, such as GitHub Issues, GitHub Discussions, and pull requests, see ["Communicating on GitHub."](https://docs.github.com/en/get-started/using-github/communicating-on-github)

 ## Using Git
 Familiarize yourself with Git through our series of articles: